mozkaya1/mozkaya1.github.io/content/about.md

 ______________________________________________________________________

-Highly experienced System Administrator with 15+ years of expertise in designing, deploying, and managing complex server infrastructures from bare metal to top-level applications.
+Highly experienced System Administrator with **{{< experience year=2009 >}}+** years of expertise in designing, deploying, and managing complex server infrastructures from bare metal to top-level applications.
 Skilled in Linux, Open Source Intelligence, and Video Streaming Services, with a strong proficiency in automation tools like Ansible, Puppet, and Terraform.

 ## Professional Skills